cluddles/gator/README.md

 ## Initialisation

-DB needs to be created in Postgres:
+You'll need a fresh database in Postgres:
 ```
 CREATE DATABASE gator;
 ```

-The next couple of steps refer to `postgres_url`, which is the DB connection string of the form `protocol://username:password@host:port/database`.
+The next couple of steps refer to `postgres_url`, which is the DB connection string (for the aforementioned fresh database) of the form `protocol://username:password@host:port/database`

-This might look something like `postgres://postgres:postgres@localhost:5432/gator`
+(e.g. `postgres://postgres:postgres@localhost:5432/gator`)

 Apply the DB schema with goose:
 ```